AlphaEye420/DayZ-Modwork/Loading_Screen_EXAMPLE/readme.txt

 7. Pack mod

-if you do not need music you can remove the parts that pertain to music and 5_Mission (also delete the last 2 functions in config.cpp) if you do not need pic carosel and one pic only, set the variable i to "int i= 0;" and only leave the "if (i==0)" line and your file. if you do not need the pics at all, you can remove the parts that pertain edds files and 3_Game
+if you do not need music you can remove the parts that pertain to music and 5_Mission (also delete the last 2 functions in config.cpp) if you do not need pic carosel and one pic only, set the variable i to "int i= 0;" and only leave the "if (i==0)" lines in the 3 sections of the file. if you do not need the pics at all, you can remove the parts that pertain edds files and 3_Game